Course Code: CHC52015

-- Ability to undertake a 120 hour of work placement in a regulated care service
+- Must have the ability to undertake a work placement at a regulated care service.

-You will be assessed in the classroom and workplace.
-Assessments include written questions, demonstration of tasks/techniques, group activities, in class activities, written work, role play, presentation, work based project, and research projects, workplace observations/evidences.
+Assessments may include written questions, demonstration of tasks/techniques, group activities, in class activities, role play, presentation, work based project, research projects, and workplace observations/evidences

 Students will need to successfully complete all units in this course to receive certificate of CHC43015 Certificate IV in Ageing Support.
 Learners who partially complete the qualification will receive a Statement of Attainment for the units they are deemed competent.

 It is mandatory to complete work placement hours to be eligible for attainment of this qualification.